pbrune1973/qwics/README.md

 QWICS_DB_CONNECTSTR - Connection string for the PostgreSQL database (dbname=qwics)

+QWICS_LOADMODDIR - Directory, where tpmserver searches for load modules (../loadmod)

 QWICS_JSDIR - Directory path, where mapprep puts the JSON map files and tpmserver searches them (../copybooks)

 QWICS_CBKDIR - Directory path, where mapprep puts the COBOL copybooks generated from the mapsets (../copybooks)